rvarago/rvarago.github.io/_posts/2024-04-04-connect-to-unpublished-port-on-docker-container.md

 curl: (7) Failed to connect to localhost port 80 after 0 ms: Connection refused
 ```

+It didn't work.
 There's nothing listening on `localhost:80`!

 Sure, that's expected.
 We didn't publish the container's port `80` onto our host.

-At this point, we could re-run the container with the port published, say `-p 8080:80` to expose `80` inside the container to `8080` on our host.
-However, we'd lose the changes we've made so far to the container and that might not acceptable.
+At this point, we could simply re-run the container with the port published, say `-p 8080:80` to expose `80` inside the container to `8080` on our host, or even build a new image with thr changes we wanted and start a new container from that.
+However, we'd lose the changes we've made so far to the container and that might not be acceptable.
 We'd prefer to keep the changes throughout the experimentation session.

 There are different options to proceed (commit the container, shell out to iptables, etc.), but we're going to limit ourselves to just two.